-Remember Inverness Highland Games is on Saturday 21st July 2018.
+Remember Inverness Highland Games is on Saturday 18th July 2020.
 And the easy fun way to get round Inverness is to hop on and off the Inverness Sightseeing Bus.
-For a full listing take time to download your free Visitor Attractions Guide.
+For a full listing take time to download your free Visitor Attraction Guide.